+Recommendation 1:

-Recommendation 1: Promote the use of the Field Test Checklist.
+Promote the use of the Field Test Checklist.

-Consistent with OMB Guidance 5 (c) (iv) (B) - (C), OMB should recommend that federal law enforcement agencies undergo a form of field testing consistent with the checklist provided below.
+Consistent with OMB Memo M-24-10 5(c)(iv)(B)-(C) (hereinafter "OMB Guidance"), which require the testing of AI for performance in a real-world context and independently evaluating the AI, OMB should recommend that federal law enforcement agencies undergo a form of field testing consistent with the checklist provided below.
 The field testing requirement may be waived if the agency's use policy restricts the tool's use to the same use policy, and substantially similar conditions, under which it has been previously field tested by another agency.

+Recommendation 2:

-Recommendation 2: Require that the plans and results of field testing be made public.
+Require that the plans and results of real-world testing be made public.

-OMB should revise Guidance 5 (c) (iv) (B) to clarify that field testing plans and results must be published in the relevant AI inventory or on another public government website.
+OMB should revise OMB Guidance to clarify that field testing plans and results must be published in the relevant AI inventory or on another public government website.
 This should occur even if the AI application is not adopted following the field test.